 Andy says that the company will be focusing on the following things in the coming months:

 - Introducing smart features that simplify the process of guide creation and management even further.

 - Adding plenty of custom features that have been requested by some of Userlane’s accounts.
 These will be beneficial for every other enterprise customer.

 - Focusing on a software solution that is capable of working with every single digital process in every platform, without any constraints.

 - “Prioritization and consistency are the key factors to developing a great product.
-If you’re truly aware of your mission and if you know what problems you intend to solve for each specific customer group, you can define clear rules that will guide you through the process of prioritizing features and decisions.”
+If you’re truly aware of your mission and you know what problems you intend to solve for each specific customer group, then you can define clear rules that will guide you through the process of prioritizing features and decisions.”

 - “You need to know your customers and their needs and collect as much data as possible.
 Gut feelings should not play a role in decision-making processes that determine the future of your product.”

 - “Don’t fall in love with a vision unless this reflects exactly what your customers said they need from you.”